 John Tegan received his master's in education from Salem State College and bachelor of arts in English at Suffolk University.
 He is founder and chairman of Communications Technology Services, LLC, a company that designs and installs voice and data systems in the commercial, government and education markets.
 Prior to this, he was in sales management at Digital Equipment Corporation.
 He also taught and was director of the reading program for the Revere, MA public schools.
 Mr. Tegan is a pastoral visitor at Brigham and Women’s Hospital in Boston and a member of the Finance Committee at the Paulist Center in Boston.

 Judy Lauch, Regis class of 1968, received a bachelor’s degree in psychology and mathematics.
 Her career was with the IBM corporation during which time she earned a master’s certificate in project management from George Washington University.
-She has worked at multiple non-profits since her retirement from IBM including YWCA of Boston, the Community Builders, Inc., and City Year, Inc..
+She has worked at multiple non-profits since her retirement from IBM including YWCA of Boston, the Community Builders, Inc., City Year, Inc. and the Boston Symphony Orchestra.
 Additionally, Ms. Lauch volunteered at the YWCA in Dutchess County, NY, where she is past president of the board of directors.
 She was the recipient of the Regis Alumni Achievement Award in 1996 and is currently president of her Regis class.

 Kathleen Jose, Regis class of 1987 and 1994, is former chief nursing officer and senior vice president of Lahey Hospital and Medical Center in Burlington, MA.
 As a senior leader at Lahey, Ms. Jose oversaw the highest quality of patient care and created operational programs that ensured quality and improved patient satisfaction and managed an 80 million dollar budget with approximately 1,200 full-time positions.
 Ms. Jose led the cross functional team that successfully took Lahey to Magnet Status in 2009, an award given by the American Nurses' Credentialing Center (ANCC) to hospitals that satisfy a set of criteria designed to measure the strength and quality of their nursing.
 Ms. Jose is a member of the American Organization of Nurse Executives and Sigma Theta Tau International Honor Society.